seqan/seqan3/doc/howto/write_a_view/index.md

 being either a `std::ranges::view` or a reference to `std::ranges::range` that is not a view (e.g. `std::vector<char> &`).
-Since we have a constructor for `std::ranges::view` already, this one explicitly handles the second case and goes through `std::view::all` which wraps the reference in a thin view-layer.
+Since we have a constructor for `std::ranges::view` already, this one explicitly handles the second case and goes through `std::views::all` which wraps the reference in a thin view-layer.
 Storing only a view member guarantess that our type itself is also cheap to copy among other things.

-Note that both of these constructors seem like generic functions, but they just handle the underlying type or a type that turns into the underlying when wrapped in `std::view::all`.
+Note that both of these constructors seem like generic functions, but they just handle the underlying type or a type that turns into the underlying when wrapped in `std::views::all`.

 \snippet doc/howto/write_a_view/solution_view.cpp view_deduction_guide